2019 Discover Secured Credit Card Review – WalletHub

-The Verdict: The Discover it Secured Credit Card is the it family’s credit-(re)building specialist, and it’s superb at the task.
+The Verdict: The Discover it® Secured (Discover is a WalletHub partner) is the it family’s credit-(re)building specialist, and it’s superb at the task.

 That’s because it’s one of only 11 “bad credit” credit cards with no annual, monthly or processing fees and one of only nine that offer rewards.
 You’ll earn 2% cash back on the first $1,000 that you spend at restaurants and gas stations each quarter as well as 1% on everything else.
 Better still, Discover will double whatever rewards you rack up during the first year your account is open.

-- High Regular APR: The average secured credit card has a 18.65% interest rate, according to WalletHub’s latest Credit Card Landscape Report.
-The Discover it Secured Card charges 23.74%.
+- High Regular APR: The average secured credit card has a 18.54% interest rate, according to WalletHub’s latest Credit Card Landscape Report.
+The Discover it® Secured card charges 25.24% (V).
 You don’t want to carry a balance from month to month with this card — or any secured card, for that matter.

 Other Things To Consider

-Secured credit cards are self-funded, so why would any reasonable person shell out even a cent of interest to pay down a debt when they already have the necessary cash?
-Plus, there’s a 3% balance transfer fee to further curb your enthusiasm about potential savings.
+- Lower Intro Rate For Balance Transfers: If you transfer a balance from an existing credit card within 45 days of account opening, you’ll have six months to repay what you owe at a reduced rate of 10.99%.
+But secured credit cards are self-funded, so why would any reasonable person shell out even a cent of interest to pay down a debt when they already have the necessary cash?
+Plus, there’s a 3% intro (5% after) balance transfer fee to further curb your enthusiasm about potential savings.

-- Discover Limited Acceptance: Not only is Discover at a considerable disadvantage internationally relative to Visa and MasterCard (each is accepted in more than 200 countries, compared to 50 or so for Discover), but Discover also lags slightly behind domestically.
-Its cards are accepted at roughly 9.3 million merchants nationwide, which is considerably higher than Amex’s 6.9 million, but not quite up to par with Visa and MasterCard’s 9.5 million each.
+- Discover Limited Acceptance: Not only is Discover at a considerable disadvantage internationally relative to Visa and Mastercard (each is accepted in more than 200 countries, compared to 185 or so for Discover), but Discover also lags slightly behind domestically.
+Its cards are accepted at roughly 9.3 million merchants nationwide, which is considerably higher than Amex’s 6.9 million, but not quite up to par with Visa and Mastercard’s 9.5 million each.